Alabama Foreign Qualification

 3. Fill the Application for Registration

-Log into the Secretary of State Online Services to file the Application for Registration.
+Log in to the Secretary of State Online Services to file the Application for Registration.

-Alabama Foreign Registration for C Corporation
+Alabama Foreign Registration for Corporation

 Before a foreign corporation transacts business in Alabama, it must obtain a certificate of authority by filing a Foreign Corporation Application for Registration with the Secretary of State.
 “Transacting business” has a broad definition that includes conducting a business, activity, not for profit activity, and any other activity, whether or not for profit.